Hunt-Laboratory/huntr/README.md

 ## Getting help

-If you need help with any aspect of this package, or want to suggest any improves, please either open an issue on this GitHub repository, or send an email to Luke Thorburn at luke.thorburn@unimelb.edu.au.
+If you need help with any aspect of this package, or want to suggest an improvement, please either open an issue on this GitHub repository, or send an email to Luke Thorburn at luke.thorburn@unimelb.edu.au.